60MilesPerHour/RetweetBot/README.md

 Retweet bot has been filed alongside Momentary Bot under the same copyright as they have the same codebase

-Momentary Bot is copyrighted by the Twitter user @60MilesPerHour, Momentary Bot is copyrighted (c) under copyrighted.com
+Retweet Bot is copyrighted by the Twitter user @60MilesPerHour, Retweet Bot is copyrighted (c) under copyrighted.com

 I hereby grant you the downloader of my program to use this software free of charge.
 I the creator of this software grant you permission to use the mentioned software without restriction, however, you are hereby subject to the following conditions